Marcels-2-Neurons/uasos-project/README.md

 #### Prerequirements: If you use an HPC Node
 ---
-No modifications necessary, just go to the next to [Parameters to change](#parameters-to-change)
+No modifications necessary, just go to [Parameters to change](#parameters-to-change)

 Remember to build your own Slurm file to organize your simulation.